Spotlighting the upcoming Content Strategy School

 Hilary also mentions a “training program”, and the one that occurred to me was the Content Strategy Specialization organized by Northwestern University in partnership with Coursera.
 The specialization was a three-part program — two MOOCs and a project, that began with MOOC 1 in Fall 2013 and finished with the project two years later.
 John Lavine, director of Northwestern’s Media Management Center and lead professor behind it all, said “people loved MOOC 1”, and that it blew away other course offerings at the time.
 Régis Faubet, head of digital at the Grenoble School of Management, took part in the first MOOC and wrote about it for us.
 Based on Faubet’s report and other reviews I’ve seen, satisfaction with Northwestern’s MOOC training was rather mixed.
 Of the 21,000+ people who signed up for MOOC 1, only 12% completed the course, which Lavine and company said was a strong value.
 Presumably the completion rate would be much higher if students actually paid for the training.
 Likewise, enrollment would be much lower.

 Finally, the “first graduate program” Hilary alludes to is the one in Graz, Austria, where the FH JOANNEUM’s Department of Media and Design now offers Europe’s first Content Strategy degree, perhaps the first anywhere.
 This is a part-time, four-semester program composed of in-class and remote instruction, practical field excursions, and even study abroad.
-People I’m familiar with who have already contributed remote instruction in the degree’s inaugural year include Rahel Bailie, Doris Eichmeier, Lisa Moore, and Sascha Stoltenow — all of whom have presented talks and/or workshops at past CSForums too.
-Sascha is even one of our esteemed ambassadors emeriti, having organized CSForum 2014 in Frankfurt, and currently co-advising CSForum 2016 in Australia… All of which has earned him a role in CSF’s steering crew to help explore new event opportunities and models.
+Familiar people already contributing remote instruction in the degree’s inaugural year include Rahel Bailie, Doris Eichmeier, Lisa Moore, and Sascha Stoltenow.

 Hilary’s Content Strategy School aims to make content strategy training available from wherever you’re sitting.
 Since people can represent a range of backgrounds, experience levels, and industry interests, I asked Hilary to frame the audience that her school is targeting, and if there will be a stratification of training materials based on experience levels.
 She said the initial audience will be people new to the field, or new to some aspect of it: